-Evidence that conductivity causes harm in Appalachian streams has only been discovered recently, thanks to a growing body of research demonstrating that conductivity levels are highly correlated with degradation of a stream’s ability to support aquatic life.
+Evidence that conductivity causes harm in Appalachian streams has verified by a growing body of research demonstrating that conductivity levels are highly correlated with degradation of a stream’s ability to support aquatic life.

 Dr. Margaret Palmer, director of the National Socio-Environmental Synthesis Center and a professor at University of Maryland’s Department of Entomology who has done much of the research on this issue, said the measure of a stream’s specific conductivity – how well it conducts electricity – turns out to be a better way of measuring the impact of a wide array of pollutants common in streams below mine sites.

-When coal is mined, rock and other material is exposed to air and water for the first time in hundreds of thousands, perhaps even millions, of years.
+When coal is mined, rock and elements are exposed to air and water for the first time in hundreds of thousands, perhaps even millions, of years.
 That material is broken up and reacts with oxygen and water.
 Many natural elements dissolve and run off in the water.